ENT anatomy: MRI of the face and neck - interactive atlas of human anatomy using cross-sectional imaging

 The oesophagus, trachea and thyroid gland were grouped as they represent only few anatomical structures of this module.

-The lymphatic system was represented by green symbols so as to facilitate comprehension; indeed nodes from the face and neck were inconsistent, especially in healthy subjects.
+The lymphatic system was represented by green symbols to facilitate comprehension; indeed nodes from the face and neck were inconsistent, specially in healthy subjects.
 The terminology in practice uses a double nomenclature: anatomical names defined by the Terminologia Anatomica, but also a system of classification with numbers used by radiologists, oncologists and ENT surgeons (American Joint Committee on Cancer (AJCC) classification and American Academy of Otolaryngology-Head and Neck Surgery (AAO-HNS) guidelines).
 We mainly used two publications: http://www.cancerimaging.org/2004/4/2/0020/ and http://archotol.ama-assn.org/cgi/content/full/125/4/388.
 Note that the supraclavicular nodes may be numbered V or IV, or simply referred to by their anatomical names.
 We decided to classify it VB.

 The deep spaces of the face and neck were completely redrawn for each image of each plane for direct viewing.
-Indeed there are already two e-anatomy modules devoted to this complex anatomy and we wanted to make it different by not using interactive areas.
+Indeed there are already two e-Anatomy modules dedicated to this complex anatomy and we wanted to make it different by not using interactive areas.
 This last point in particular facilitates the teaching of deep spaces of the face and neck for students in medicine, anatomy or nurses and paramedics, who may directly study the limits and content of these spaces.
 Most of these spaces are not explained as such in the Terminologia Anatomica and their names vary among authors.
-To facilitate understanding and to avoid any controversy, we have shown different spaces on the right and left part of thee axial and coronal slices.
+To facilitate understanding and to avoid any controversy, we show different spaces on the right and left part of thee axial and coronal slices.
 We welcome any comments on this critical point.

 Lymphatic nodes anatomy of the face and neck : facial nodes, cervical nodes, jugulodigastric node, occipital nodes...

-This atlas of otolaryngologic anatomy on an MRI of the face and neck was designed to facilitate the teaching by anatomists in different universities and medical schools, to facilitate understanding by students preparing for medical exams (such as medical boards as well as for nurses, radiology technicians and physiotherapists), but also to facilitate medical practice common in radiology, radiotherapy, oncology, nuclear medicine, dental, ENT and maxillo-facial surgery and medicine in general.
+This atlas of otolaryngologic anatomy on an MRI of the face and neck was designed to facilitate the teaching by anatomists in different universities and medical schools, to facilitate the understanding of students preparing for medical exams (such as medical boards as well as for nurses, radiology technicians and physiotherapists), but also to facilitate medical practice common in radiology, radiotherapy, oncology, nuclear medicine, dental, ENT and maxillo-facial surgery and medicine in general.

 Deep face and neck spaces delineated on a MRI